whitehax0r/ArchLinux-PS4/README.md

 ## Got black screen
 Make sure your display is compatible with the 1080p resolution, if you still have a black screen try a others monitor or TV.

+## I want to uninstall this OS from my USB 3.0 Device
+Just format your device.

+## How to update ArchLinux-PS4?
+Just type the following command:
+>__sudo pacman -Syyu__
+- and type "Yes" if there are packages with updates.

 # Social Media